Did you know that an ethernet cable can drastically slow your internet speed?

 Should I use CAT4 cables in my network?

-No. You will very likely never cross paths with CAT4 cables, and there are much better options available to you.
-Even if they were widely used, you would not want to use them because you will need data rates faster than 16 Mbps.
+No. You’ll very likely never cross paths with CAT4 cables, and there are much better options available to you.
+Even if they were widely used, you wouldn’t want to use them because you’ll need data rates faster than 16 Mbps.

 Category 5 (CAT5)